 There are some superstitions around this topic.
 Some people believe that it is bad luck to move on a Friday or Saturday as well as on a day that it is raining.
 On the other hand, some people consider moving into a new house on a Thursday to be the luckiest day to move-in.

-On the other hand, Friday can be a very popular day to move because people have the weekend to get unpacked and settled in.
+On the other hand, Friday can be a very popular day to move because people have the weekend to get unpacked, clean the old house and get settled in.

 Choosing any day of the week other than Friday, meaning Monday through Thursday, can be convenient because these are the days moving companies are in less demand.